-Hop aboard this 30-minute boat tour and enjoy a scenic boat ride through Bricktown.
+In the middle of downtown Oklahoma City you can hop aboard this 30-minute boat tour and enjoy a scenic boat ride through Bricktown.
 This little tour was a lot of fun and you get to see some incredible sculptures of the Sooners (which I actually had no idea what a Sooner was before this boat ride) You also learn some history on how Oklahoma City was literally the city that was built in one day!

 7) Enjoy a little Bowling & Dining at Hey Day

 Over in Bricktown is Hey Day Bowling, Arcade & Dining.
 This is a great place to catch a game while having fun with the family Their bowling alley is filled with giant T.V. screens to enjoy while you get your bowling on.
 The best part is the waiter service to your lane.

 You get to just kick back and enjoy bowling with your family and friends while food and drinks are served at your will.
 My husband really loved the bowling the most, but I think it is just because he won.

 After you are done bowling you can head upstairs to the arcade for some pop a shot, skeeball and more.
 Hey Day is walking distance from the baseball park and Chesapeake arena so it is the perfect place to stop before a game.

 6) Check out the Museum Hotel (FREE to view artwork)